We safely deliver actionable data via drones

 Trumbull is thrilled to announce Service First a free STEM initiative to support military children.
 By promoting K-12 STEM education to children of Active Duty service members and veterans, we aim to offset any potential educational imbalances resulting from frequent geographical relocations and to create a sustainable pipeline to meet the technological demands of a 21st century economy.

-The Service First initiative was co-created by Trumbull and the Kino-Eye Center, with the ongoing support of Microsoft.
+The Service First initiative was co-created by Trumbull and the Kino-Eye Center, with BP as a founding partner, and the ongoing support of Microsoft.
 We are working through initial partnerships and collaborating with Veteran Service Organizations.
-The pilot iteration of Service First is slated for launch in summer 2017, with a preliminary rollout scheduled for Houston, San Antonio and Dallas.
+The pilot iteration of Service First rollout scheduled for Houston is delayed due to Harvey flooding.
+Initial events are in San Antonio and Dallas.

 Trumbull Case Study - Chevron Oil Spill Response Exercise

 In October 2016, Trumbull flew our initial commercial night flight as part of an integrated oil spill response exercise in the San Francisco Bay.
 Led by Chevron, we worked closely with the US Coast Guard (USCG), National Oceanic and Atmospheric Administration (NOAA), Office of Spill Prevention and Response (OSPR), Marine Spill Response Corporation (MSRC), and several Shoreline Cleanup & Assessment Technique (SCAT) teammates (Ed Owens & Jeff Williams).
 During the weeklong exercise, we flew alongside AeroVironment from an Army Corps of Engineers vessel as well as shore-based operations with technical support from Insitu and Persistent Systems.